St Andrew the Apostle Greek Orthodox School Equality information

 - Any bullying and prejudiced based incidents are recorded.
 These records are used to inform the assembly programme and the PSHCE education curriculum and to support and track individual students / students.
 Incidents are discussed during pastoral meetings and reported termly to governors’ meetings.

-- Our understanding of how discrimination could affect groups of our students / students is further informed by national research such as that from Stonewall (homophobic bullying) and research complied by the Anti-Bullying Alliance.
+- Our understanding of how discrimination could affect groups of our students / students is further informed by national research complied by the Anti-Bullying Alliance and advice and resources from Educate.Against.Hate.

 - The results from the Parent Surveys provide evidence that the vast majority of students feel safe at school.
 The reported rate of bullying is very low.
 Students are encouraged to report any concerns in the early stages.
 They have undertaken this seriously and let us know of any concerns they have about themselves or other individuals.
 Older students actively monitor younger students.